icemanoozj/slate/source/includes/_api_reference_B2C.md

 **GET**: /payments/reconciliation_statement_download?mer_date=20170213

-A reconciliation statement is a document that begins with a merchant's own record of an account balance in UMF, adds and subtracts reconciling items in a set of additional columns, and then uses these adjustments to arrive at the record of the same account held by a third party.
+A reconciliation statement is generated when UMF transfer money to merchant's bank account.
+It includes every transactions, severice fee and exchange actions.
+It shows what parts of the transferd money is made of.

 It has the same logic with transaction list download.
 The date of reconciliation statement is based on the mer_date.